CandyFace/SeleniticMOD/README.md

 I just couldn't stand looking at Monokai anymore.. it has been a favorite of mine for years and i still use it for Sublime text 3 but it is hideous in Monodevelop.. that orange color TT_TT.

 Here is a taste of what it looks like:
+In semantic highlight, which i recommend to use!
 ![alt tag](http://cloudho.st/i/xFu4McfE.png)